hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 ## Introduction

 If you found yourself in a strange situation, where you want your Neural Network to do several things at once, i.e. detect objects, predict depth, predict surface normals &ndash; don't worry, you are just having a Multi-Task Learning (MTL) problem.
+In this article, I will discuss the challenges of MTL, make a survey on effective solutions to them, and propose minor improvements of my own to the readers.

 {% capture imblock1 %}
     {{ site.url }}/articles/images/2019-01-22-mtl-a-practical-survey/teaser.png